What Filipinos did when Instagram, Facebook had an hours-long outage

 Facebook, Instagram and WhatsApp users experienced technical issues that significantly affected their overall browsing experience.

 Users were unable to send and receive images, view videos and open files.
-Some pieces of content were also refusing to load, and logging in also proved to be a headache on the Facebook-owned platforms.
+Some pieces of content also refused to load and logging in proved to be a headache on the Facebook-owned platforms.

 The upside of a Facebook downtime